top of page

 • Motivation as a constant resource

+However, neurodivergent reality is cyclical, not linear.
 When resolution culture ignores rest, recovery, and sensory needs, it turns self-improvement into self-betrayal.
+Growth that costs your nervous system safety is not growth; it’s survival in disguise.

 January Is Still a Liminal Space